 Another common theme amongst the characters in “Big Mouth” is masturbation, with some characters being seasoned veterans and some just starting to discover their bodies.
 That said, the show is very sex-positive and effectively educates viewers about masturbation and sex in general.

-In fact, Jessi has an episode in which she literally discovers her vagina — voiced by the wonderful Kristen Wigg.
-The show went in depth on the topic, encouraging exploration and even correcting common misconceptions about the anatomy of a vagina.
+In fact, Jessi has an episode in which she literally discovers her own sex organs — voiced by the wonderful Kristen Wigg.
+The show went in depth on the topic, encouraging exploration and even correcting common misconceptions about its anatomy.

 Also, “Big Mouth” features your typical middle school relationships — which are usually born out of pressure when interacting with a person of the opposite sex — and the expected maturity afterward.
 Nick and Jessi’s brief relationship is a perfect example of that, especially because the show portrays it to discuss the awkwardness of first relationships.